cprerovsky/kettlebell-emom-website/product-brief.md

 ## Product Description
 Kettlebell EMOM Builder is a mobile app (iPhone first, Android later) that helps beginner to intermediate kettlebell enthusiasts structure effective **Every Minute on the Minute (EMOM)** workouts.

 The app comes with a **built-in exercise library** featuring the most popular beginner and intermediate kettlebell exercises.
-Each exercise is tagged with exactly one of five muscle groups:
+Each exercise is tagged with exactly one of four muscle groups:
-- Full Body
 - Upper Body
 - Lower Body
 - Core
 - Posterior Chain

-Users choose their target muscle groups, number of exercises per round, and total number of rounds.
+Users choose a Full Body workout, or their target muscle groups, number of exercises per round, and total number of rounds.
 A smart generator then builds a workout that:
 - Covers all chosen groups evenly
 - Arranges exercises in a scientifically informed pattern for effectiveness and safety
 - Auto-generates a name (e.g. `"25 min Full Body + Upper Body"`)